jaysonjoseph2/Digital-Envelope-App-in-Android-Studio/README.md

 **IMPORTANT**

 **This code was designed to be ran in Android Studio via cloning the repository.
-Trying in any other environement might cause unintended errors.**
+Trying in any other environment might cause unintended errors.**

 **Project Structure**